 - Rub the venison with salt and allspice, then with tomato paste on all sides.

 - To the pressure cooker, add the venison, broth, vinegar, rosemary, garlic cloves, and bay leaves.
 Add enough water so that it covers the venison by at least 3 inches.

 - Set to pressure cook on high for 60 minutes.
 Do a quick release when finished, then quickly release remaining pressure.

-- While venison cooks, peel and cube the potatoes into 2 inch pieces.
+- While the venison cooks, peel and cube the potatoes into 2 inch pieces.
 Add the carrots and potatoes to the pressure cooker when the initial 60 minutes is finished.
 Stir, pushing the venison under the broth if it's become uncovered.
 Seal the lid and pressure cook again on high for 5 minutes.
 Let complete a 15 minute natural release, followed by a quick release of remaining pressure.

 - Serve immediately or store in the fridge for up to 7 days.

 Serving and Storing